Usher Syndrome

 What are the symptoms of Usher syndrome?

 • Hearing loss: Some children with Usher syndrome are born deaf or with severe hearing loss.
-Others experience only moderate hearing loss later in life.
+Others experience moderate hearing loss later in life.

 What are the complications of Usher syndrome?